kushal-10/inventory-dynamics/README.md

 ## Installation

-The package can be installed form PyPI.
+The package can be installed from PyPI.
 To do that, run

 ```
 pip install idinn